strus38/orchestratedRPiCluster/README.md

 - Optionally 1 External DD or a NAS to have some NFS storage capacity (without, the storage node SD card will be enough)

 ## Building the RPi cluster
-- build a stand or buy or RPis cluster case
+- build a stand or buy a RPis cluster case
 - flash all the RPi SD with the latest Raspbian version
 - connect all power/switch ports
 - power up